 Intro to Instagram Stories

-In order to be able to have access to Instagram stories, you first need to update the app.
+To be able to have access to Instagram stories, you first need to update the app.
 When you open Instagram, you will notice a new layout on the home page.
 Changes are highlighted in red in the photo below.

 Creating a story